 Rebecca regularly provides advice on customary and informal justice systems, resource governance, climate adaptation, disaster risk reduction and the rule of law to aid donors, government agencies, and international organisations working across Australian and the Pacific region.
 She has experience working in collaborative teams for organisations including The World Bank (particularly the Justice for the Poor Program), the Asian Development Bank, the International Development Law Organisation, and the International Organization for Migration.
-She is currently actively involved in the development of climate relocation guidelines for the Solomon Islands Government.

 Rebecca has previously been Deputy Associate Dean (Research) and Director Higher Degree Research (now called Associate Dean) in the ANU College of Law.
 She is a member of the board of the ANU Pacific Institute and the board of the Australian Association for Pacific Studies.

 Rebecca has worked part-time since 2014.
 Prior to joining the ANU, she was a researcher with the Bushfire Cooperative Research Centre and RMIT's Centre for Risk and Community Safety, and a solicitor in a team specialising in the emergency services sector.
 Rebecca has also worked in the planning and environment groups of several major law firms, for an international NGO specialising in housing, land and property rights, and as a research assistant in the Van Vollenhoven Institute at Leiden University.

 - Fitzpatrick, D & Monson, R 2020, 'Property rights and climate migration: Adaptive governance in the South Pacific', Regulation & Governance, vol. -, no. -, pp. 1-17.

 - Allen, M, Teaiwa, K, Koya-Vaka'uta, C et al. 2018, The rush for Oceania: critical perspectives on contemporary oceans governance and stewardship.